valancej/Anchore-Slack-Notifications/README.md

 ## How to configure Slack webhooks to receive Anchore notifications via Azure Functions

-In this example, I will walkthrough how to configure Slack webhooks to receive Anchore notifications.
-I will consume the webhook with an Azure Function and pass the notification data into a Slack channel I've created.
+In this example, we will walkthrough how to configure Slack webhooks to receive Anchore notifications.
+We will consume the webhook with an Azure Function and pass the notification data into a Slack channel.

 You will need the following: